How to Choose KDP Categories in 2026 (And Actually Rank #1)

 Fix: Be honest about what your book is.
 Find the niche where you fit, then dominate it.

 Fix: After publishing, check your book's product page to see where you actually ended up.
-Request corrections if needed.
+If Amazon moved you, update your categories through the KDP dashboard.

 Frequently Asked Questions